compliance-framework/local-dev/README.md

 export AZURE_TENANT_ID="[REPLACEME]"
 ```

+See DEMO.md for how to get these details.

 2. `make up` to checkout/update repos, build all the containers and spin them up
 3. `make setup` should populate the data